Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 for more details about the `loadConfFromKeyVault` and other parameter that are set in this case.
 In the end, `aiiot.yaml` value file would look something like the one below.

-Note the following values here:
+Note the following values in the YAML file:

 * Use hostname you got from `DNS name` of Public IP address resource for:
   * `externalServiceUrl`, should include `https://` protocol